How to Level Your 3D Printer Bed – Nozzle Height Calibration

 How Far Should Your 3D Printer Nozzle be From the Bed?

 When it comes to 3D printing successfully, there are many factors that you have to tune to get some good results.

 One of those factors is your 3D printer nozzle location relative to your printer bed or build surface, so we want the optimum nozzle bed distance.
 I wondered to myself, just how far should a 3D printer nozzle be from the print bed?

-Your 3D printer nozzle should be from 0.06 – 0.2mm from your printer bed to give it enough space to comfortably extrude material, which is about the width of a piece of paper.
+Your 3D printer nozzle leveling gap should be between 0.06 – 0.2mm from your printer bed to give it enough space to comfortably extrude material, which is about the width of a piece of paper.
 This distance also does depend on your nozzle diameter and layer height.

-If you are printing at 50 mirons or a 0.05mm layer height, you’ll need to lower the space from the nozzle to the bed.
+If you are printing at 50 microns or a 0.05mm layer height, you’ll need to lower the space from the nozzle to the bed.

 Your bed should be warm when you are leveling and measuring just how far the nozzle is from the bed.
 The reason for this is that your bed can slightly expand when heat is applied, so doing it from a cold bed can give inaccurate results.